-- 2.1 All streets will be named in accordance with the PGSA and the Data Entry Conventions and Best Practice. - 2.2 Folkestone & Hythe District Council seeks to actively engage with the wider community when considering names for all new streets.
+- 2.1 All streets will be named in accordance with the PSGA and the Data Entry Conventions and Best Practice. - 2.2 Folkestone & Hythe District Council seeks to actively engage with the wider community when considering names for all new streets.
 All new street names will be subject to a consultation process between the developer and the town or parish council.
-The consultation period must not exceed 21 days and will commence from the date of the developer's notification to the town or parish council and elected ward member.
-The district council must also be notified by developers of any consultation period - 2.3 Three suggestions for preferred new street names should be agreed between the developer and the town or parish council before submission, in order of preference, to the Street Naming & Numbering Officer who will ensure these adhere to policy guidelines.
+The consultation period must not exceed 21 days and will commence from the date of the developer's notification to the town or parish council.
+The district council must also be notified by developers of any consultation period. - 2.3 Three suggestions for preferred new street names should be agreed between the developer and the town or parish council before submission, in order of preference, to the Street Naming & Numbering Officer who will ensure these adhere to policy guidelines.
 Wherever possible, new proposed street names should be based on historic or community links to a particular site.
 The district council maintains a preferred list of new street names that it considers to be appropriate for all new developments based on historic and community links to a particular site.
-This list is available upon request for use as part of the consultation process - 2.4 The district council may choose to seek clarification on any of the preferred new street name suggestions provided that the 21 day consultation period has not lapsed.
-Following the consultation period, the district ouncil reserves the right to approve or reject any of the preferred new street name suggestions if they do not comply with the framework set out in this policy.
-All relevant parties will be notified of this decision, along with the reasons for this rejection - 2.5 The district council will take responsibility for completing the naming process using names from its preferred list while adhering to the policy framework when either no new street names suggestions are forthcoming following the consultation period or when all of the suggestions received have been rejected - 2.6 The district eouncil has a duty to ensure that street names are clearly displayed.
-Any person, who destroys, defaces or displaysputs up a number or name other than the official mark, shall be liable to a Level 1 fine underthe provisions of Criminal Justice Act 1982 for every such offence. - 2.12.7 Street names should be not difficult to pronounce or awkward to spell.

-Additionally, the district council will not adopt any unofficial 'marketing' titles used by developers in the sale of new properties - 2.22.8 New street names should avoid duplicating any similar name already in use in the town/village or in the same postcode districtarea.
+This list is available upon request for use as part of the consultation process. - 2.4 The district council may choose to seek clarification on any of the preferred new street name suggestions provided that the 21 day consultation period has not lapsed.
+Following the consultation period, the district council reserves the right to approve or reject any of the preferred new street name suggestions if they do not comply with the framework set out in this policy.
+All relevant parties will be notified of this decision, along with the reasons for this rejection. - 2.5 The district council will take responsibility for completing the naming process using names from its preferred list while adhering to the policy framework when either no new street names suggestions are forthcoming following the consultation period or when all of the suggestions received have been rejected. - 2.6 The district council has a duty to ensure that all street names are clearly displayed.
+Any person who destroys, defaces or displays a number or name other than the official mark is liable to a Level 1 fine under the provisions of Criminal Justice Act 1982 for every such offence. - 2.7 Street names should be not difficult to pronounce or awkward to spell.
+Additionally, the district council will not adopt any unofficial 'marketing' titles used by developers in the sale of new properties. - 2.8 New street names should avoid duplicating any similar name already in use in the town/village or same postcode district.
 Preference will be given to new street names not already in use within the district in order to create a degree of uniqueness with existing street names.
-A variation in the terminal word, for example, "street", "road, "avenue", iswill not normally be accepted as sufficient reason to duplicate a name.
-Historically it was In the past it has been common to request to repeat existing names in a new road or building title (for example a request for "St Mary's Close" off an existing St Mary's Way, near St Mary's Church), however this can cause confusion in an emergency.
+A variation in the terminal word, for example "street", "road", "avenue" is insufficient reason to duplicate a name.
+Historically it was common to request to repeat existing names in a new road or building title (for example, a request for "St Mary's Close" off an existing St Mary's Way"), however this can cause confusion in an emergency.